About the Higher Education Graduate Certificate Program

 Students must complete the four courses listed below.
 Satisfactory progress as defined by the Faculty of Graduate Studies for master’s programs must be maintained.
 Students must complete their requirements within 5 years of admission.
-Students studying in the GCHIED program may apply for admission to the MEd in Higher Education and transfer up to four certificate courses (12 credits) towards completion of the MEd program.
+Students studying in, or who have completed, the GCHIED may apply for admission to the MEd in Higher Education or the MA in Educational Studies, Higher Education concentration, and request transfer of up to four certificate courses (12 credits) toward the requirements of those programs.

 - EDST 493(3) Introduction to the Study of Higher Education